ekang0/js-p1-project-build/README.md

 # Shop OAT Project
->Shop OAT is an E-commerce store app, where customers can view and order products.
-Currently the store only features jewelry, but product variety will expand as our little shop grows.
+>Shop OAT is a consumer facing E-commerce store app, where the user can view and order products.
+Currently the store only features jewelry, but the listings will expand as our little shop's product assortment grows.

 ## Project Philosophy